gituser2019-hub/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Overall Description
-The Cleaning Data.R script loads data and then cleans up the data using the 5 steps as described in the course project’s instructions.
+The run_analysis.R script loads data and then cleans up the data using the 5 steps as described in the course project’s instructions.